 Custom actions let the user launch external operations from the Finder.
-In that sense, custom actions are complementary to the nxt application protocol, which consists on automating the Finder from external applications.
+In that sense, custom actions are complementary to the nxt application protocol, which lets the Finder be automated.

 Custom actions are applied within the context of an object, an activity, or an event.
 Note that, when defining custom actions, any of these items is named the object of the action.
 Therefore, the object of a custom action can be not only a device, a user, a printer... but also a connection, an execution, or a device warning.
 A custom action object is thus anything on which we can set an investigation.
 In addition to specifying an object, a custom action requires the user to specify an attribute or a category of the object.
 The value of the attribute may later be used as an argument to the custom action.